mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/release-notes/index.md

 ## Version 2.2.0-1.0.0

 ### New Features
-- Support for using a custom top level domain to facilitate exposing the service securely outside of the cluster.
-Details [here](/services/kafka/2.3.0-1.0.0/security/#securely-exposing-dcos-apache-kafka-outside-the-cluster).
+- Support for using a custom top level domain to facilitate [exposing the service securely outside of the cluster](/services/kafka/2.3.0-1.0.0/security/#securely-exposing-dcos-apache-kafka-outside-the-cluster).
 - Support for launching the service in a remote region.

 ## Version 2.1.0-1.0.0